wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

 <p class="doc-info">Version: 3.1</p>
 ___

-This document is the WSO2 delta for **React 18+** frontends shipped by WSO2 products.
-The general "what XSS is", "what `dangerouslySetInnerHTML` does", or "how CSP works" is covered by the community references below — we link to them and only add what is WSO2- or product-specific.

-Cross-cutting rules (authentication, supply chain, logging, exception handling, cookie defaults) are in the [Secure Coding Guide]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide/); this page does not restate them.
+When you build a React 18+ frontend for a WSO2 product, this is the engineering guide for what your code should and shouldn't do.
+The general "what XSS is", "what `dangerouslySetInnerHTML` does", or "how CSP works" is covered by the community references below — links rather than restatement.
+Cross-cutting rules (authentication, supply chain, logging, exception handling, cookie defaults) are in the [Secure Coding Guide]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide/) and not restated here.

 ## External references